SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Nude Beach in San Francisco

 However, don't be alarmed if you do see a few people bathing in the nude on its eastern end.
-The beach is long and narrow, so if you are coming with your family, just stick to the center or western side of the beach and won't be able to see a thing.
+The beach is long and narrow, so if you are coming with your family, just stick to the center or western side of the beach and you won't be able to see a thing.

 Up until November 2012, nudity was legal in San Francisco (and is still legal in the state of California).
 This was when a new and highly controversial ordinance was signed that made nudity illegal in the city.